-Although this may be a “new” trend in North America and Europe, around 80% of the world eats insects everyday and have been since the dawn of human existence.
+This may be a recent trend in North America and Europe, yet, around the world, 80% of countries eat insects every day and have been since the dawn of human existence.

-Our southern neighbor, Mexico, enjoys over 200 different edible insects.
+Our southern neighbor, Mexico, enjoys nearly 200 different edible insects.
 Thailand has over 20,000 insect farms and one of Cambodia’s top exports is edible insects.
-The Mopane Worm is considered a delicacy in Zimbabwe.
-The Witchety Grub in Australia.
-It’s obvious, we’re the ones missing out.
+The Mopane Worm is considered a delicacy in Zimbabwe, the Witchety Grub in Australia, Queen Ants in Columbia.
+It’s obvious that here in the United States and Canada, we’re the ones missing out.

-One of the challenges and also benefits of raising insects is that they are what they eat in a pretty significant way.
-Feed crickets carrots and they will be higher in vitamin A than if they are fed grain.
-We can work with and control their diets to obtain an optimal product.
+One of the challenges, and also benefits, of raising insects is that they are what they eat in a significant way.
+Feed crickets carrots and they will be high in vitamin A. We can work with and control their diets to obtain an optimal product.

 Insects are the new frontier in nutrition.
-We know enough but there is still so much more to discover.
+We know enough to begin but there is still so much more to discover.

 Edible Insect Protein

 Insects offer a complete animal protein that includes all 9 essential amino acids.
-As you can see from the chart below, insects have a wide but strong range of values and are very competitive with other protein sources.
+Insects have a wide but strong range of nutritional values and are very competitive with other protein sources.

-It should be noted that the insect protein data here does not take in to account variations in insect diets.
-Many farms are now producing crickets and mealworms with higher protein values than what you see on this chart.
+It should be noted that the insect protein data here does not take into account variations in insect diets.
+Many farms are now producing crickets and mealworms with higher protein values.

 Beneficial Fats of Edible Insects

-Edible insects are a good source of good unsaturated fats.
+Edible insects are a strong source of “good” unsaturated fats.
 Essential fatty acids cannot be synthesized by the human body and must be obtained through diet.
-Insect are a great way to deliver these healthy fats.
-Crickets, as an example, have a perfect Omega 3:6 balance.
+Insects are a great way to deliver these healthy fats.
+Crickets, as an example, have an optimal Omega 3:6 balance.

 Analyzed by Maxxam Analytics